Messaging has become a part of our life. Whether it’s SMS or instant messaging apps, people message more than ever.

 Message schedule: Google Messages supports scheduling messages, whereas Signal does not.

 Smart reply: Google Messages supports smart reply, which means you get one-tap suggestions depending on the last messages.
-The feature is not available in all languages, but the suggestions are good.
+The feature is unavailable in all languages, but the suggestions are good.

 SMS and instant messaging: Google Messages shows the SMS messages in a slightly lighter color.
 While using the internet, the label “chatting with contact” is displayed on the top.